-You assign 'websocket' as the job type for /jobs/websocket observer endpoint.
+You assign 'websocket' as the job type for / jobs/websocket observer endpoint.

-Table 28.
+Table 27.
 Cisco ACI Observer restapi and websocket job parameters Parameter Action Details Unique ID Enter a unique name for the job.
 Required Cisco APIC password Enter the password for Cisco APIC authentication.
 Required.
 Must be in encrypted text.
 Cisco APIC endpoint Specify the API URL of the Cisco APIC endpoint.
 Required.
 Usually in the following format: https://[hostname or IP address]/api Cisco APIC certificate Specify a certificate by name to load into the trustStore.
-Optional for on-prem.
-If used, must be in the /opt/ibm/ netcool/asm/security directory.
-Required for OCP.
-Use the instructions in the following topic to obtain the authentication certificate using OpenSSL and store them as secrets: "Defining observer security" on page 101 HTTPS trustStore file name Specify the trustStore file name.
-Required.
-The supported format is JKS and the file is relative to \$ASM_HOME/security HTTPS trustStore file password Specify the trustStore password to decrypt the HTTPS trustStore file.
-Required
+On-prem To create and store the certificate, see "Configuring password encryption, authentication certificates and keystores" on page 99 OCP To obtain the authentication certificate using OpenSSL and store them as secrets, see "Defining observer security" on page 99

-Table 28.
-Cisco ACI Observer restapi and websocket job parameters (continued) Parameter Action Details SSL Validation Choose whether SSL validation is on or off.
+Table 27.
+Cisco ACI Observer restapi and websocket job parameters (continued) Parameter Action Details HTTPS trustStore file name Specify the trustStore file name.
+For both on-prem and OCP , provide the JKS name, and the observer will then create the JKS file accordingly.
+HTTPS trustStore file password Specify the trustStore password to decrypt the HTTPS trustStore file.
+Required SSL Validation Choose whether SSL validation is on or off.
 Turning SSL validation off will use HTTPS without host verification.
 Optional Cisco APIC username Specify the username to connect as, or listen to.
 Required Tenant name Use this to identify the tenant.
 Required.
 Set to 'admin' if there is no specific tenant.
 Set to '' to load Fabric Topology resources.
 Proxy Host Specify the proxy host through which to connect Optional Proxy Port Specify the proxy port, defaults to 8080 Optional Connection timeout Specify the connection timeout in ms (default is 5000) Optional Read timeout Specify the read timeout in ms (default is 2000) Optional Job schedule Specify when the job runs.
 Optional.
 Load jobs only.
 Observer job description Enter additional information to describe the job.
 Optional